Johann Sebastian Bach in Weimar. The small Bach biography will follow below the next image.

 The most well-known Bach monument is right next to the St. Thomas Church (Thomaskirche).
 Here – and in more churches at Leipzig – he worked for 27 years.

 There are two monuments of Bach at Leipzig: the old one is located in a public park, some five steps away from the St. Thomas Church.
 Get here to all 33 Bach monuments all over the world.

 Bach had to decide.
 Although he would have been paid a great deal at Leipzig on the one hand, he had a really big family to feed on the other hand.
 Plus, as he mentioned in the only existing private letter to his former best friend Erdmann, Leipzig was a very expensive place to live back then.
 But it was the perfect background for all his children to learn and study at Leipzig.
 So he decided on this option.

 The only ray of light in a challenging environment of authorities: Johann Matthias Gesner.
 When Johann Matthias Gesner was principal of the St. Thomas School, time was good for the Bach family at Leipzig.

-Today Johann Sebastian’s grave is inside the Thomaskirche, the Thomas Church at Leipzig after a long and shameful odyssey over the past centuries.
-Too sad to tell as it started with just hastily burying his remains somewhere.
-Years later he was exhumed and burried again but finally he found an appropriate place in front of the Lord’s table at St. Thomas Church.
+Today Johann Sebastian’s grave is inside the Thomaskirche, the St. Thomas Church at Leipzig, after a long and shameful odyssey over the past centuries.
+Too sad to tell, as it started with just hastily burying his remains somewhere.
+Years later he was exhumed and buried again, but finally he found an appropriate place in front of the Lord’s Table at St. Thomas Church.

 Johann Sebastian Bach’s grave inside the St. Thomas Church at Leipzig, Saxony.